diovisgood/agrocode/README.md

 I registered to participate, but somehow forgot about the _deadline_, which was 17 of November :)

-That is why the solutions I posted were marked as: **(out of competition)**.
+That is why the solutions I posted were marked as: **"out of competition"**.

-There were 47 participants, only 36 of which are *in competition*, others, like me, have missed the deadline.
+There were 47 participants, only 36 of which were *"in competition"*, others, like me, have missed the deadline.

 ## Baseline